 What good internal communication looks like

 Why?
-Because Internal communications impact three important areas:
+Because internal communications impact four essential areas:

 - Decision making.
 All levels of management need accurate, timely and complete information to make the best quality decisions about the business.